timeyyy/system_hotkey/README.rst

 Usage
 ------

+**Input Keysyms**

+System hotkeys uses the keysym names from xlib for everything besides modifiers.(although case insensitive) grep for vk_codes for a list of avaliable chars.
+If you are unable to bind to a certain key please let us know.

+You can bind directly to symbols such as ["',. etc Numpad keys can be binded by prefixing with kp_.

+Supported modifers include:

+- control
+- shift
+- super (win key)
+- alt

+A InvalidKeyError will be raised if a key was not understood

 .. code-block:: python

 	from system_hotkey import SystemHotkey
 	hk = SystemHotkeys()
     hk.register(('control', 'shift', 'h'), callback=lambda:print("Easy!"))

-**Input Charachters**

-You can bind directly to symbols such as !@#$%^&*().
-Numpad keys can be bind by prefixing with kp_.

-Sysytem hotkeys uses the keysym names from xlib.
-You can see system_hotkeys.py for a list of avaliable chars.
-If you are unable to bind to a certain key please let us know.
+A SystemRegisterError will be raised if a hotkey is already in use.

 To unregister a hotkey